 *Editorial Note: This content is not provided or commissioned by the credit card issuer.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and may not have been reviewed, approved or otherwise endorsed by the credit card issuer.
 This site may be compensated through a credit card issuer partnership.

 When it comes to balance transfers, Capital One is lacking.
 They have one card, the Capital One® Quicksilver® Cash Rewards Credit Card, which offers 0% intro on balance transfers for 15 months (14.74% - 24.74% (Variable), after), and charges a 3% balance transfer fee.
-This is a typical balance transfer fee; however, you can find longer 0% intro options from other cards like the Citi® Diamond Preferred® Card – 21 Month Intro Offer on BT and Purchases.
+This is a typical balance transfer fee; however, you can find longer 0% intro options from other cards like the Citi® Diamond Preferred® Card– 21 Month Balance Transfer Offer.
 We recommend you compare balance transfer cards from our partners to find the right offer for you.
 If you've decided that Capital One is where you want to complete your balance transfer, read on for steps to complete your transfer online or over the phone.